mgaitan/mgaitan.github.io/posts/un-procesador-de-restructuredtext.en.rst

 Even when its syntax is a more verbose [1]_ than Markdown_ (the light markup more used in the web), reST is more powerful, supporting many output formats
 (html, ebooks, pdf, etc.).
 In fact, there are books and the whole `official Python documentation`_ writing with this.

-However, there is no need to be an ascetic: if a software could help us to write and to format a writing easier ¿why not to use it?
+However, there is no need to be an ascetic: if a software could help us to write and to format a writing easier, why not to use it?

 That is what does `rst-completions`_, a plugin for SublimeText_ I've developed [2]_.
 Here a demo of its capabilities.